College Before Graduation

-Concurrent enrollment allows students to earn college and high school credits simultaneously.
-Students may significantly reduce their college expenses, increase the likelihood that they will complete college, and earn marketable workforce skills by taking concurrent enrollment courses.
+The College Before Graduation Program allows students to earn college and high school credits simultaneously.
+Students may significantly reduce their college expenses, increase the likelihood that they will complete college, and earn marketable workforce skills by taking college credit courses while in high school.
 BVSD offers a variety of ways for students to earn these credits.

 In order to participate in this program, please see the information below.
-All courses must be approved by the student's high school counselor.
+All courses must be approved by the student's high school principal and counselor.

 Deadlines to turn all paperwork into your counselor are: